sudharshanreddyt/sudharshanreddyt/README.md

 ## 🚀 About Me

 I'm a Master's student in Computer Science at The George Washington University.
 My work spans across Generative AI projects, including RAG-based systems, multi-agent assistants, and Finetuning LLMs.
-I'm proficient with frameworks like TensorFlow, PyTorch, LangChain, LangGraph, and Hugging Face, and I enjoy bringing AI ideas to life through experimentation and practical implementation.
-I enjoy combining strong software engineering principles with modern AI frameworks to build real-world AI applications.
+I'm proficient with frameworks like TensorFlow, PyTorch, LangChain, LangGraph, and Hugging Face, and I enjoy combining strong software engineering principles with modern AI frameworks to build real-world AI applications.

 ## 🛠 Technical Skills